RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 #> [1] "18-29" "30-44" "45-60" "60+"
 ```

-Dates are an especially tricky class as they quickly become complicated.
-Nonetheless, at a foundational level, we can use `as.Date()` to convert a character that looks like a date into a an actual date.
-This enables us to, say, calculate perform addition and subtraction, when we would not be able to do that with a character representation.
+Dates are an especially tricky class and quickly become complicated.
+Nonetheless, at a foundational level, we can use `as.Date()` to convert a character that looks like a date into an actual date.
+This enables us to, say, perform addition and subtraction, when we would not be able to do that with a character.

 ```r